charleso/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 HEAD is a special reference in Git that means "current commit", and the name on the right-hand side of ":" is the branch name to create or update on the server.

+### Removing Your Bot From The Tournament Loop

+If, for some reason, you wish to retract your bot from the tournament, you can run the following command:

+    git push origin :tournament

+This is Git's confusing syntax for removing a branch.

 ### Using the Scalatron Command Line Interface

 Although describing the details is beyond the scope of this chapter, you can also use the Scalatron CLI (Command